salifd/treasure-quest/README.md

 - **User Feedback:** Collect and analyze user feedback to continuously improve and optimize the app.

-In Our case here :
+In Our case here, improvements could be :

-The improvement would be splitting into multiple specfic endpoint by having POST, PUT or DELETE.
+- Splitting into multiple specfic endpoint by having POST, PUT or DELETE.
-We can also have an embed databse to store some informations related to the user.
+- Adding an embed databse to store some informations related to the user.
+- Adding an mechanism to able create a queue for multiple requests.

 ## License